devlucascardoso/NLW5-Trilha_NodeJS/README.md

 ### Prerequisites

 To run this project in the development mode, you'll need to have a basic environment to run a NodeJS, that can be found [here](https://nodejs.org/en/docs/guides/getting-started-guide/).
 Also, you'll need to the server running locally on your machine with the mock data.
-You can find the server and all the instructions to start the server [here](https://github.com/devlucascardoso/NLW5-Trilha_NodeJS/blob/main/README.md).
+You can find the server and all the instructions to start the server [here](https://github.com/devlucascardoso/support-chat-live/blob/main/README.md).

 ### Downloading and Installing

 **Cloning the Repository**

 ```
-$ git clone https://github.com/devlucascardoso/NLW5-Trilha_NodeJS && cd NLW5-Trilha_NodeJS
+$ git clone https://github.com/devlucascardoso/support-chat-live && cd support-chat-live
 ```

 **Installing dependencies**